isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 As we finish singing the third verse, Dad Kishimoto called us to sit down with a loud voice.

-‟Today I introduce a wonderful person to you all.
-This is Mr. S., a senior student.
+‟Today I will introduce a wonderful person to you all.
+This is Mr. S., your senior student.
 He is a sophomore at Oku High School in Okayama Prefecture on the mainland.
 He is back in Okinawa for his summer vacation, so I asked him to come here and talk to you all.
 Please be quiet and listen to him.”

 Mr. S. took off his school cap and tucked it under his armpit and began to talk.
 Every word out of his mouth was like lightning to me.